-Palliative care is specialized medical care for people with serious illnesses.
-This type of care is focused on providing the patient with relief from the symptoms, pain, and stress of a serious illness – whatever the diagnosis.
+Palliative care is specialized medical care for people with chronic or serious illnesses.
+This type of care is focused on providing the patient with relief from the symptoms, pain and stress of chronic or serious illness—whatever the diagnosis.

-The goal is to improve the quality of life for both the patient and the family by treating the symptoms of serious illness.
-Palliative care is provided by a team of doctors, nurses, and other specialists who work with a patient’s other doctors.
-Palliative care is appropriate at any age and at any stage in a serious illness, and can be provided together with curative treatment.
+The goal of palliative care is to improve the quality of life for both the patient and the family by treating the symptoms of serious illness.
+Palliative care is provided by a team of doctors, nurses and other specialists who work collaboratively.
+Palliative care is appropriate at any age and at any stage in a chronic or serious illness and can be provided together with curative treatment.

-The Palliative Care Consult Service is available to all hospitalized patients at Inspira Health Network
+The Palliative Care Consult Service is available to all hospitalized patients at Inspira Health.

 How can the Palliative Care Consult Service at Inspira help?